 - the National Bank of Belgium, which chairs the committee;

 - public institutions for administrative simplification and the General Administration of Treasury;

 - organisations representing the business and retail sectors;

 - financial market infrastructures (FMIs), payment schemes and systemic operators in the field of payments;

-- the cash-in-transit (CIT) sector.
+- representatives of the cash-in-transit (CIT) sector.

-The operating principles of the Committee are laid down in a Charter which members are required to adhere to.
+The terms of reference of the committee are laid down in a charter to which members are required to adhere.

-The General Administration of Treasury, which is responsible for issuing and financing coins, would like to collaborate with the members of this working group to
+The General Administration of Treasury, which is responsible for issuing and financing coins, plans to work with the members of this working group to